Doctors raise alarm over children’s ward delays

 Dalton said project costs had increased, which was not unusual, but she was shocked by the decision to halt for the review.

-Te Whatu Ora’s director of operations for the Lakes area Alan Wilson said if there were not enough beds in the children’s ward during the winter peak, “suitable” children over 12 with orthopaedic, ear nose and throat or general surgical care would be cared for in adult wards.
+Te Whatu Ora director of operations for the Lakes area, Alan Wilson, said if there were not enough beds in the children’s ward during the winter peak, “suitable” children over 12 requiring orthopaedic, ear, nose and throat or general surgical care would be cared for in adult wards.

-“There will also be a lower threshold for young children who are very unwell to be cared for in Rotorua Hospital High Dependency Unit.”
+“There will also be a lower threshold for young children who are very unwell to be cared for in Rotorua Hospital’s high-dependency unit.”